cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 <br>

 ### 3.4) While searching through the victim's emails and files, the attacker discovered an Excel file containing credentials for a service account.
 What is the UPN of this first compromised service account?

+Searching for excel (by extension) files within emails and files accessed, we see the service account file:

 ![3.4](screenshots/3.4.0.png)